robbynurdiansyah/wordpress-company-profile-technova/Readme.md

-## 🌐 TechNova Solutions – Company Profile Website
+## 🌐 TechNova – Company Profile Website

 A simple **WordPress-based company profile website** for **TechNova Solutions**.
 This project demonstrates how to build a clean and professional business website using **custom WordPress theme setup, essential plugins, and impactful page structure**.